-After a few hours at the Royal Academy of Arts Summer Exhibition, it was time to get our fill of sophisticated finger sandwiches and cakes at The Wolseley.
-A cafe-restaurant in the popular Piccadilly area of London, The Wolseley holds prime position next to the well-known Ritz.
+Spending a few hours at the Royal Academy of Arts Summer Exhibition is a great way to work up an appetite, and before long it was time to get our fill of sophisticated finger sandwiches and cakes at The Wolseley.
+A cafe-restaurant in the high-end Mayfair area of London, The Wolseley holds prime position next to the world-famous Ritz.

-We had a table booked for afternoon tea, but had finished at the exhibition a bit sooner than we’d thought.
-Not wanting to waste the opportunity of being in London, we decided to have a look round the area.
-We slowly made our way toward The Wolseley, but it really isn’t that far and it didn’t take too long.
-So we stopped off the in the upmarket Burlington Arcade, which is a parade of shops that made me feel as if I was strolling down Diagon Alley in Harry Potter.
-The windows are all filled with luxurious goods like jewellery, cufflinks, jumpers and slippers.
-The shops are all tiny – you wouldn’t fit more than about 10 people comfortably in each.
+A table was booked for afternoon tea, but we’d finished at the exhibition a bit sooner than we’d thought and not wanting to waste the opportunity of being in London, we decided to have a look round the area.
+We slowly made our way toward The Wolseley, but it really isn’t that far and it didn’t take too long, giving us time to stroll along the upmarket Burlington Arcade, a parade of shops that made me feel as if I was walking down Diagon Alley in Harry Potter.
+Luxurious – and probably expensive – goods like jewellery, cufflinks, jumpers and slippers filled the windows of the tiny and cute shops – you wouldn’t fit more than about 10 people comfortably in each.
 It’s quite nice though, as you’re able to see all that is on offer through the huge windows.
 Window shopping done, we made our way down the road, past a caviar shop, past Fortnum & Masons and the Ritz, and arrived at The Wolseley.
-As you step in the door, you’re greeted by a curtain.
-I can only assume this is to protect those inside from prying eyes, but we stepped through and first impressions were brilliant.
-We stepped right in to the restaurant, which was smaller than I thought it’d be.
+Stepping in the door, a curtain blocks the view into the main restaurant.
+I can only assume this is to protect those inside from prying eyes, but prying eyes we were not and so we stepped through.
+First impressions count for a lot, and although smaller than I’d imagined, this place has it well covered!

-To our right was a small bar, so we checked in with the concierge and waited in the bar for our table to be ready.
-The restaurant is well packed with tables, but not to the point you’ll have to make friends with those on the table next to you.
-There are two mezzanine areas, each with two tables.
-And to my joy, the waitress took us up the stairs and to one of the mezzanine tables.
-Score!
-We had a great deal more privacy than everyone else, with just one other table near us.
-No one needed to walk past us, and we had a great view over the rest of the restaurant.
+A small bar sits just to the side of the entrance, so after checking in with the concierge we grabbed a spot while waiting for our table to be ready.
+Treading a fine balance well, the restaurant makes good use of the floor space, but not to the point that the tables are so close you’re basically sharing a meal with those on the table next to you.
+At the rear of the restaurant are two mezzanine areas, each with two tables.
+And to my joy, we were to enjoy afternoon tea at one of the mezzanine tables!
+We had a great deal more privacy than everyone else, with just one other table near us, no one traipsing past us, and a great view over the rest of the restaurant.
 From our prime position, I could soak up the stunning architectural features of the place: the hanging lights, the huge windows and the funky checked floor.
-I have no idea what era this kind of place reminds me of, but I definitely felt like I should have had a feather in my hair and a feather bower draped over my shoulders.
+I have no idea what era this kind of place reminds me of, but I definitely felt like I should have had a feather in my hair and a feather bower elegantly draped over my shoulders.

 Once we’d been seated at our table, our tea order was taken.
-I don’t really like tea, so I opted for a yummy cappuccino, but there was a tea menu that shows all the different teas on offer.
-My boyfriends mum is a tea lover, so it was great for her.
+I’m not a huge fan of tea, so despite coming for afternoon tea, I opted for a smooth, frothy cappuccino.
+For the tea lovers, a tea menu is available to peruse.
 And then came the main attraction – the afternoon tea!
-For those afternoon tea rookies, it comes on a three tiered plate…thing.
-Each set of plates is for two to share, and the bottom plate held the yummy finger sandwiches.
-I love ham sandwiches, so was disappointed there weren’t any of those, but we did have egg mayo with cress, chicken with tarragon, salmon, cucumber with cream cheese and a sundried tomato bread option.
+For any fellow afternoon tea rookies, the food traditionally comes out on a three-tiered stand, with each tier holding a plate for two to share.
+The bottom plate holds the (hopefully) delicious finger sandwiches, with fillings varying.
+On this visit, we were treated to egg mayo with cress, chicken with tarragon, salmon, cucumber with cream cheese and a sundried tomato bread option.

 - There’s a postcard box as you head towards the toilets – they’re posted free of charge if you want to show off to family & friends where you’ve been!